gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    * "Expiration Delta" defined in Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}, with default value 0.

+As a last action, the Group Manager MUST store the Gid specified in the 'contextId' parameter of the 'key' parameter, as the Birth Gid of the joining node in the joined group (see Section 3.1 of {{I-D.ietf-core-oscore-groupcomm}}).
+This applies also in case the node is in fact re-joining the group; in such a case, the newly determined Birth Gid overwrites the one currently stored.

 Finally, the joining node uses the information received in the Joining Response to set up the Group OSCORE Security Context, as described in Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.
 In addition, the joining node maintains an association between each public key retrieved from the 'pub_keys' parameter and the role(s) that the corresponding group member has in the OSCORE group.

 From then on, the joining node can exchange group messages secured with Group OSCORE as described in {{I-D.ietf-core-oscore-groupcomm}}.
 When doing so: